 Health & Safety

-Feel free to ask for resources.
-Feel free to ask about topics relating to your child’s safety and well being.
+Feel free to ask for any resources relating to your child’s safety and well being.
 Please communicate your child’s needs, injuries, illness, allergies and medication use.
-Please note that any questionable information regarding proper medical care or suspected child abuse will be reported as all teachers and daycare providers are “mandated reporters” according to Michigan law.
+Please note that any questionable information regarding proper medical care or suspected child abuse will be reported as all teachers and providers are mandated reporters according to Michigan law.
 Also note that a child will not be released to anyone displaying questionable behavior at pick up time, this includes suspected persons under the influence of alcohol or other substances.
-Your child will be allowed to stay longer than scheduled while arranging other forms of transportation in such circumstances.
+Your child may be allowed to stay longer than scheduled while arranging other forms of transportation in such circumstances.
 Please communicate if someone other than the parent will be picking up your child.
-If Christi Morgan has not yet met the individual notify them that they will need to bring a picture ID before transporting the child.
+If the provider has not yet met the individual notify them that they will need to bring a picture ID before leaving with the child.

-Trusting another to care for your child can be difficult – I know – I’m a mom myself!
-I am a mom of 2 boys (Alex and Sam) and daughter (named Makayla).
-My children love joining in our community programs – and sharing our home with other child(ren).
-In fact – it was their idea to re-open this program!
-We decided to pull our boys out of traditional school and homeschool them and have seen them thrive academically and socially.
-Alex is a sensitive kid who worries about being “perfect” and loves learning about everything – especially science.
-He says he’s excited to help teach and read books to the younger children who visit us.
-Sam worries he’ll be teased about his stuttering, but is a confident kid who is super smart and loves to read, cook, and play games with anyone!
+Letting another work with your child(ren) can be difficult – I know – I’m a mom myself!
+I am a mom of 2 teen boys (Alex and Sam) and a young daughter (named Makayla).
+My children love joining in our community programs – and sharing our home with other children.
+In fact it was their idea to offer this program!
+We decided to pull our boys out of traditional school and homeschool them and have seen them progress from surviving to thriving!
+Alex is a sensitive kid who worries about being “perfect” and loves learning about everything – especially art!
+He says he’s excited to help teach art.
+Sam worries he’ll be teased about his stuttering, but is a confident guy who is super smart and loves to read, cook, and play games with anyone!
 Makayla loves having new friends to play and build and learn with…

 This information was offered to help you learn more about myself, my family, and this program.
 If you have any questions please contact me through email: Christi@MiFamilies.com.
-If you would like to enroll your child please schedule a visit to fill out forms.
-If your child participates in our programs please review this handbook online often and visit www.MiFamilies.com for updated information about our programs, schedules, meal plans, etc
+If you would like to enroll your child please schedule a meeting with me to fill out forms.
+If your child participates in our programs please review this handbook online often and visit www.MiFamilies.com for updated information about our programs and schedules.